-Dear CafeX Customers and partners:
+Dear Live Assist Customers and Partners:

-CafeX software does not incorporate a version of the OpenSSL package affected by the Heartbleed vulnerability.
+Live Assist software does not incorporate a version of the OpenSSL package affected by the Heartbleed vulnerability.

 Issue Description: